 All you need are your chosen colors of fabric, scissors, stuffing, “squeakers”, and sewing supplies.
 You can actually buy these so-called-”squeakers” from various online retailers.
 As a note, the fabric you choose to use should be pre-shrunk.

 The design of this toy is simple, and could be a really fun project for you and the kids to do.
 It involves two identical panels for making the shape of a shark and scraps for the jaws, teeth, etc. Sew any embellishments, like teeth, mouth, and eyes, to the base.
 Flip it so the embellished side is inside and line up with the other cut-out at the tail.
 Sew along the seams while leaving an opening for stuffing.

 Remove any excess thread and then inverse so your toy is right-side-out.
 After that, add stuffing and your squeakers, if you’re using them, and then sew up the gap.
 Check for any excess threads, trim them if necessary, and then toss to your pup to enjoy!
 You can also let your creativity fly and make other stuffed designs.

+Fun toys are just one of the ways to turn your home into a pet paradise for your dog, and have a lot of fun with them too.
 For safety reasons, when your dog is playing with a new toy, you should be in on the fun just to make sure he’s safe.